GeorgeCiesinski/blog/_pages/projects.markdown

 ---

-{% include gallery caption="Links to my various projects." %}
+{% include gallery caption="Links to my various projects.
+This page is in progress." %}